NXT Stand & Deliver (2022): Aftermath

 A title rematch between Toxic Attraction (Gigi Dolin and Jacy Jayne) and new NXT Women's Tag Team Champions Dakota Kai and Raquel González was announced for the following episode of NXT.
 During the match, Wendy Choo tried to interfere, only for NXT Women's Champion Mandy Rose to attack her.
 This allowed Dolin and Jayne to defeat Kai and González to become record-tying two-time NXT Women's Tag Team Champions.
-This was González's final NXT appearance, as three days later on SmackDown, González debuted on the main roster under the new ring name "Raquel Rodriguez".
+Later that night, Kai destroyed equipment backstage, and warned Rose that she was not safe.
+This would be González's final NXT appearance before she was called up to the main roster on SmackDown and debuted on the April 8 episode of SmackDown under the new ring name "Raquel Rodriguez".
 On the April 12 episode of NXT, Kai challenged Rose for the NXT Women's Championship in a losing effort after interference from Dolin and Jayne.
 This would in turn be Kai's final appearance in WWE until she returned on the main roster at SummerSlam in July alongside Bayley and Io Shirai, as Kai was released from her contract on April 29.

 Over the coming weeks, Wendy Choo kept targeting Toxic Attraction (NXT Women's Champion Mandy Rose and NXT Women's Tag Team Champions Gigi Dolin and Jacy Jayne), including an unsuccessful attempt at winning the NXT Women's Tag Team Championship.
-She then turned her attention to Rose, attacking her after the latter's match on the May 24 episode of NXT, leading to a match between Rose and Choo for the NXT Women's Championship being scheduled for In Your House.
+After Choo attacked Rose following the latter's match on the May 24 episode of NXT, a title match between Rose and Choo was scheduled for In Your House.

 Cameron Grimes talked about his NXT North American Championship win, only to be interrupted by Solo Sikoa, setting up a match between the two for the title for the following week, where Grimes retained.
 Following the match, Grimes was attacked by Carmelo Hayes and Trick Williams.
 On the April 19 episode, after Hayes' match, Hayes stated that he would be taking the title back from Grimes at Spring Breakin'.
 As Hayes and Grimes stared each other down, Sikoa appeared and attacked Hayes and Williams.
 Later that night, a triple threat match between Grimes, Hayes, and Sikoa for the title was scheduled for Spring Breakin'.

+Following Tony D'Angelo's win at Stand & Deliver, AJ Galante officially crowned him the "Don of NXT" on the following episode of NXT.

-This would also be the final WWE appearance for Io Shirai and Kay Lee Ray before their ring names were changed to "Iyo Sky" (July 30 during SummerSlam, stylized in all caps) and "Alba Fyre" (first reported April 16 by PWInsider; made official during a video package on the April 26 episode of NXT), respectively.
+This would also be the final WWE appearance for Io Shirai and Kay Lee Ray before their ring names were changed to Iyo Sky (July 30 during SummerSlam, stylized in all caps) and "Alba Fyre" (first reported April 16 by PWInsider; made official during a video package on the April 26 episode of NXT), respectively.